jeetzala/aws-ecs-task-manager/README.md

 task-manager/app-token
 ```

-The secret is injected into the ECS container as:
+The value is injected into the ECS container as:

 ```text
 TASK_MANAGER_TOKEN
 ```

-The application checks whether the variable is present through the `/health` endpoint without exposing its value.
+The application verifies whether the variable is present through the `/health` endpoint without exposing the secret value.

-Example:
+Example response:

 ```json
 {